Blog | 911 Emergency Dispatcher | 911 Emergency Dispatch

 1. Doug Campbell, Independent Director, Board Chair

-3. Becky Denlinger, nominated by Ministry of Transportation and Infrastructure
+3. Becky Denlinger, nominated by Provincial Government

 4. Barry Forbes, Independent Director